Kaminate/vimrc/README.md

 # Vimrc

+colors\molokai.vim
-molokai.vim specifies a color theme
+  specifies a color theme
   It should be put in your vim \colors next to the others

+ftdetect\hlsl.vim
+syntax\hlsl.vim
+  do this too

+gvimfullscreen.dll
+  place this next to gvim.exe
+  _vimrc maps f11 to activate it

 _vimrc and _vsvimrc can go in your user root, ie: c:\users\nate